geekyclarkey/homeassistant/howto_guides/control_homeassistant_using_alexa/README.md

 * Follow the instalation instructions and start the node-red addon.

 ## Setup Node-Red
-Firstly we are going to install athe pallet.
+Firstly we are going to install the amazon alexa pallet.
 * go to the hamburger icon in the top right and click on manage pallet
 * Click on the install tab and search for `node-red-contrib-amazon-echo`
 * install the pallet